 - Many economists believe that the recently taken steps are not enough to help revive the situation.
 Simply increasing the supply without creating the demand will simply deteriorate the condition even more.
 Hence focus should also be on increasing the demand.

-That is all from us in the blog on the Current State of Indian GDP Growth Rate.
+That is all from us in the blog on India’s GDP Growth Forecast 2020-21 and Current State of the Indian GDP Growth Rate.
 Keep checking this space for all the latest Exam updates, Study Materials, Free Ebooks, etc. All the best for your exam preparation.